 Accounting for Sloping or Frosty Ground

 Ground that slopes 6 inches or less along the length or width of the shed can usually be excavated to create a flat area for an on-grade foundation, but slopes greater than that call for posts and beams similar to those you use with pier blocks but more stable.
 You have to bury something in the ground, such as concrete footers, screw piles or the posts themselves, and since whatever you bury has to be deeper than the frost line to prevent heaving, the foundations are known as frostproof.
-In the Northern part of the United States, the frost line can be as deep as 80 inches, while in the Deep South, it may only be 5 inches.
+In the Northern part of the United States, the frost line can be as deep as 80 inches, while in the Deep South, it may only be 4 or 5 inches.

 A frostproof foundation is the best option for a large shed or one that has to support heavy weight or multiple stories, and it usually requires a building permit.
 It also calls for more building expertise than an on-grade foundation, and it usually costs more, especially in the North, where holes are deep enough to require heavy machinery to dig them.

 - A concrete footer foundation is the most stable frostproof shed base you can provide.
 You dig holes that extend 6 inches or more below the frost line, fill them with 4 to 6 inches of gravel for drainage and then set plastic or cardboard concrete tubes that extend at least 6 inches above ground level.
 After plumbing each tube, you backfill the tube and the rest of the hole with concrete, and while the concrete is wet, you install a post holder in the top of the tube so it will be embedded into the concrete.
 The post holders will support 6x6 or 8x8 pressure-treated posts or beams.
 Posts can be cut as needed to create a level shed base.